a23956491z/all_notes/Programming Lang/RISC-V.md

 Shifts:
 * `SLLI` and `SRLI` is both logical shift.
 * `SRAI` is an arithmetic shift.
 The sign bit wouldn't be shifted.
+* *We dont have `SLAR` because the maximum bits we can shfift is 31 bits.
+And Even if we shift 31 bits, still won't shift the sign bit.
+That's why we do't need `SLAR` to preserve the sign bit*

 #### U-type instructions